 When you finish visiting the exhibition, go to the museum store, it's ideal to buy an original gift!
 You will find curious objects and unique souvenirs, such as Lego pieces to build the Brooklyn Bridge and the Empire State Building.

-This is what the Museum of the City of New York's fun store looks like
+This is the fun store at the Museum of the City of New York

-If you want to take home a nice souvenir of New York (far from the classic postcard or magnet), I suggest that, at the end of your visit, you go to the museum's shop.
+If you want to take home a nice souvenir of New York (away from the classic postcard or magnet), I suggest that, at the end of your visit, you go to the

 museum store.
 It's small, but it's a real killer - you'll love it!